-Squash chips also make a healthy, crunchy snack, straight from the jar.
-If the chips somehow lose their crispness, just spread them on a cookie sheet in an extremely low oven (about 100 degrees F.), and don't forget about them.
+Squash chips or crisps also make a healthy, crunchy snack straight from the jar.
+If the chips lose their crispness, spread them on a cookie sheet in an extremely low oven (about 100 degrees F.), and don't forget about them.
 Squash chips burn easily!
-Squash chips are best if used within 2–3 months, though they will usually keep longer.
+They should become crisp in a few minutes.

 What is your favorite way to fix summer squash or zucchini?

 Other Ways You May Cut Your Squash for Drying

 - "Can I shred or cut my zucchini and summer squashes in different shapes before drying them?"
 Yes, you may.
 Discs or chips are just one option out of many.